 Using pumice stones and other such files on the feet should be avoided by people with diabetes.
 This is because diabetes can cause circulation problems and a lack of feeling in the feet.
 The concern is that people with diabetes might not feel the pumice working and cut their feet, which are then more prone to infection and further health issues.

-That warning might have been heard by other people who aren’t diabetic and misinterpreted that pumice is always dangerous.
+This same warning might have been heard by other people who aren’t diabetic and misinterpreted that pumice is always dangerous.

 The other possibility is that someone has used a pumice stone previously and had a bad experience and cut themselves with some over-zealous abrasion!
 It’s not the pumice itself that’s the problem, but the technique.
 These stones are quite alien and unfamiliar in their form – it’s not really a surprise for people pick them up and feel confused!

 To get the best results from your pumice stone in the way that’s best for your skin you just need to take your time and follow a few simple steps.